Orchid Flowers Falling Off? – Orchid Bliss

 Here’s Why (And What to Do)

-We all love orchids for their graceful stems and effervescent blooms, but what can you do when those beautiful flowers start to fall off?
+We love orchids for their graceful stems and dazzling blooms, but what should you do when those flowers begin to fall?
 And why are they dropping in the first place?

 orchid buds falling off - what to do